Tag: freedom

 ※Reflection※

 • To you, what is the difference between being legalistic, and following the rules?
-How might that affect your with God?
+How might that affect your relationship with God?

 • How do you think through your actions regarding consequences, especially those that might have long-term consequences that you can’t predict or otherwise see?